-There are two types of memories: that of the read-only variables and that of the write-only variables.
+There are two types of memories: that of the read-only variables and that of the write-only variables (supported according to ICD standard edition 1,0).

 GET ICD FILE allows you to export the configuration to be imported into an IEC61850 client that supports the ICD format.